As an Amazon Associate we earn from qualifying purchases.

 Depending on the realtor client's requirements or the features, a real estate video typically lasts for 2 to 6 minutes.
 This kind of work would take around 240 to 300 minutes to finish, so consider this when combining photos and videos in a single session.

 Agents usually demand a quick turnaround for real estate pictures, so try to deliver the files within 1 to 2 business days.
-This is why it's crucial that you complete the session in more or less 90 minutes so that you have ample time for editing and sending the files.
+This is why it's crucial that you complete the session in more or less 90 minutes so that you have ample time for post processing and sending the files.

 Real estate agents need photos for marketing to attract buyers and earn money.
 As a professional real estate photographer, you need to plan a hyper-efficient approach to take photos of an average-sized home for only 90 minutes.
 With these tips, you can provide high-quality services that your competitors can't match.
+Along with some interior design advice, you'll be able to clients to make properties look more appealing.